Vegan Panang Curry with Tofu

 Step 1.
 Cook the onion, garlic and carrot in a skillet over medium heat until they start to soften.
 This should take 6-7 minutes.

-Step 2: Add the zucchini and bell pepper and stir to combine then add the tomato paste, curry powder, turmeric and salt.
-Stir and cook for a few more minutes.
+Step 2: Add the zucchini and bell pepper.
+Stir, then add the tomato paste, curry powder, turmeric and salt.
+Cook a few more minutes.

 Step 3.
 Add the broth and coconut milk and simmer until the carrots are tender and the curry is thick and creamy.

-Step 4: Add the maple syrup, cilantro, peanut butter and tofu, mix it all up and cook for a few minutes until the tofu is heated through.
+Step 4: Add the maple syrup, cilantro, peanut butter and tofu.
+Stir to combine and cook for a few minutes until the tofu is heated through.

 Serve the finished curry over a bowl of your favourite rice, noodles or any other whole grain.